-Hands to Surrender after Hitting in Blackjack
+Can You Surrender after Hitting in Blackjack

 Players must remember that surrendering should be the preferred option when a hand loses 75% of the time because that is when the player ends up losing half of the bet on average.

-Hands to Surrender before Hitting in Blackjack
+Hands to Surrender in Blackjack

-Early surrender in blackjack may sound like a tempting option since the player gets back his original wager.
+Surrender in blackjack may sound like a tempting option since the player gets back his original wager.
 However, this route should be taken with extreme caution.
 One such instance is when the dealer has an ace and the player has a hard total of 5-7 or 12-17.
-In this scenario, surrendering early is the best bet.
+In this scenario, surrendering is the best bet.
 Also, when the dealer shows an ace and the player holds 3-3, 6-6, 7-7, or 8-8.

 While these are acceptable split hands, surrendering is the ideal play against the soft hand of the dealer.
 Finally, players must surrender early when they have a hard total of 14-16 against the dealer's 10.
 Surrendering would be the only way to cut down the impending losses in the game.